YangDrYang/orbDetHOUSE/README.md

 Reference:

-- please cite my paper when you use the codes: Yang Yang, Square-Root Higher-Order Unscented Estimators for Robust Orbit Determination, IEEE Transactions on Aerospace and Electronic Systems, DOI: 10.1109/TAES.2024.3423851.
+- please cite my paper when you use the codes: Yang Yang, Square-Root Higher-Order Unscented Estimators for Robust Orbit Determination, IEEE Transactions on Aerospace and Electronic Systems, DOI: 10.1109/TAES.2024.3423851 (Early Access).